A Medical School Tradition Comes Under Fire For Racism

 "We know that improving diversity will hopefully result in inclusion of talented individuals from different backgrounds, and that will help benefit our patient care," says Dr. Richard Byyny, executive director of AOA.
 "But the schools themselves need to tackle this."

-Muller notes that Icahn has not officially closed its AOA chapter, and will still nominate faculty and residents.
+Muller notes that Icahn has not officially closed its AOA chapter and will still nominate faculty and residents.

 And student activists at Icahn aren't celebrating yet.
 Lynch says she now wants to focus on discrimination in grading and medical school admissions.
 This, she says, can help address the dearth of minority physicians in different specialities — a problem with negative consequences for the health of minority patients.